localhostdotdev/localhostdotdev.github.io/simple_hash.md

 you know `Struct`, `Hash`, `OpenStruct`, `HashWithIndifferentAccess`, [your custom classes], etc. what if there was a better way, one key-value class that would combine the best of all worlds?

-I call it `SimpleHash` and here is how I would use it:
+I would call it `SimpleHash` and here is how I would use it:

 ```ruby
 me = SimpleHash[name: "localhostdotdev", writing?: true]